A question we often get asked at Taggstar is, what is the difference between social proof messaging and badging?

 Proof of the success of social proof messaging

-The evidence of the success of social proof messaging is clear from the calibre of brands and retailers that leverage social proof messaging and the results they are seeing from the investment.
-Long-term Taggstar clients like Argos, Marks & Spencer and The Very Group to name just a few, consistently see strong ROI and conversion rate uplifts when social proof messaging is incorporated into the digital shopping experience.
+The evidence of the success of social proof messaging is clear from the calibre of brands and retailers that leverage social proof messaging and the results that they are seeing from the investment.
+Taggstar customers include the likes of Eddie Bauer, GoPro, Marks & Spencer and Revolve, and our customers consistently see strong ROI and conversion rate uplifts when social proof messaging is incorporated into their digital shopping experience.

 Is there room for both?